TRIP 1:

 TRIP 7:

-FLOATING UNDER FLYWAYS II: ISLANDS AND THE STREAM (KAYAK)
+FLOATING UNDER FLYWAYS II: ISLANDS AND THE STREAM (KAYAK) - EXTRA $35 FEE

 Birding level: Moderate to Intense